dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 Current design is that each TOC file generates a corresponding PDF file.
 Walk through [Walkthrough: Generate PDF Files](walkthrough/walkthrough_generate_pdf.md) to get start.

+If `cover.md` is found in a folder, it will be rendered as the cover page.

 ## 3. `docfx.json` Format

 Top level `docfx.json` structure is key-value pair. `key` is the name of the subcommand, current supported subcommands are `metadata` and `build`.